 The former areas that were difficult to treat such as posterior hip and back are particularly well addressed with ultrasonic-assisted liposculpturing as is, male gynecomastia and “enlargement of the male breast.”
 Other areas that are well treated with ultrasonic-assisted liposculpturing are the central truncal areas, proximal extremities and the trochanteric or high hip areas.
 Dr. Roche has had extensive experience in routine liposuction surgery and has had training in the use and the technique on the new ultrasonic equipment.

 The physics of ultrasonic liposuction are that ultrasonic sound waves are produced by transforming normal electrical energy into high-frequency energy, over 16,000 cycles per second.
 This energy is then transformed to mechanical vibration.
-The effect of this energy is to create selective destruction of adipocytes (fat cells) with the preservation of vessels, nerves and denser biological tissue.
-The effect of ultrasound on fat cells is that it causes an implosion of microcavities containing gas and vapor which causes a disruption of the cell membranes, as mentioned above, and in essence liquefies the fat.
+The effect of this energy is to create selective destruction of adipocytes (fat) with the preservation of vessels, nerves and denser biological tissue.
+The effect of ultrasound on fat is that it causes an implosion of microcavities containing gas and vapor which causes a disruption of the membranes, as mentioned above, and in essence liquefies the fat.

 Dr. Roche currently performs ultrasonic assisted liposculpturing and is a member of the American Society of Liposuction Surgery, Inc. Dr. Roche recently sponsored the local live surgery section meeting for the World Congress on Liposuction Surgery.
 We utilize the state of the art ultrasonic surgery system, Contour Genesis allowing our patients to receive the very best possible results.